-As per article 82 of the Company's Articles of Association, the Directors have set aside €1,797,131 which equals 10% of the net profit to date excluding fair value movements net of deferred tax (see Note 6) of the Company and allocated them to a non-distributable reserve.
+As per article 82 of the Company's Articles of Association, the Directors have set aside €223,839 (June 2017: €227,293) which equals 10% of the net profit for the period excluding fair value movements net of deferred tax (see Note 6) of the Company and allocated them to a non-distributable reserve.
 The Directors may employ the reserve in the furtherance of the business of the Company as the Directors may from time to time think fit.